peterkost/unique_ip_counter/README.md

 your results to ensure that what your optimizations are actually having the result you expect.
 I created a basic benchmark that uses 10% of the full input file (800 million lines).
 The resulting runtime is around 16 seconds.

+## Three - Naive solution with map

+This solution passed my test cases with ten ips, but our test file with 8MM lines timed out for taking more then eleven minutes in the benchmark.